 b roll

-In the world of video production, B roll footage is essential.
-It consists of supplementary and cutaway shots that are used to transition between two different scenes or topics in a video or film project.
+When we are talking about video production, B roll footage consists of supplementary and cutaway shots that are used to transition between two different scenes or topics in a video or film project.

 As an experienced actor and, more recently, a feature film director, I know first-hand the importance of shooting B-roll footage to create dynamic establishing shots, liven or accentuate the story, and bring focus to characters and important items.